Tensor network approach to electromagnetic duality in (3+1)d topological gauge models: Topological tensor network states

 Finally, we would like to consider the possibility of `fusing' two such virtual operators.
 Let us suppose that we successively contract the tensor $\mc T^{\TVect}_{\TVect_G}$ with two copies of $\mc O^{\TVect}_{\TVect_G}$ along the same set of virtual indices.
 We should be able to express the successive action of these virtual operators as that of a single virtual operator.
-This is indeed possible due to the fact that $\TRep(G)$---as a spherical fusion 2-category---can be equipped with the structure of a semi-simple monoidal 2-category such that the monoidal product is provided by the \emph{relative Deligne tensor product} over $\Vect_G$ of $\Vect_G$-module categories.
+This is indeed possible due to the fact that $\TRep(G)$---as a spherical fusion 2-category---can be equipped with the structure of a semi-simple monoidal 2-category such that the monoidal product is obtained by defining a $\Vect_G$-module structure on $\mc N \boxtimes \mc N'$ via $(N \boxtimes N') \cat \mathbb C_g := (N \cat \mathbb C_g) \boxtimes (N' \cat \mathbb C_g)$ for any $N \in \mc N$, $N' \in \mc N'$ and $\mc N,\mc N' \in \sOb(\TRep(G))$.
 The semi-simplicity of $\TRep(G)$ ensures that such a monoidal product of two simple objects can be decomposed into a direct sum of indecomposable $\Vect_G$-module categories.
 In terms of tensors, this fusion process is realised via a tensor whose non-vanishing components depicted as

 evaluate to the matrix entries of the bimodule \emph{right} pentagonator components $\tilde \pi^{\caact}_{\Vect_g,\Vect, \mc N, \mc N'}$ (see def.~\ref{def:biMod2Cat}) for any simple object $\Vect_g \in \sOb(\TVect_G)$, indecomposable right $\Vect_G$-module categories $\mc N, \mc N', \mc N'' \in \sOb(\TRep(G))$, $M,N \in \sOb(\mc N)$, simple objects $M',N' \in \sOb(\mc N')$, $M'',N'' \in \sOb(\mc N'')$, $O \in \sOb(\Fun_{\Vect_G}(\mc N' \boxtimes \mc N,\mc N''))$, basis vectors $| {}^{M\mathbb C_g}_N,n \ra \in \Hom_{\mc N}( M \cat \mathbb C_g ,N)$, $| {}^{M'\mathbb C_g}_{N'},n' \ra \in \Hom_{\mc N}( M' \cat \mathbb C_g ,N')$, $\la {}^{M''\mathbb C_g}_{N''},n'' | \in \Hom_{\mc N''}( M'' \cat \mathbb C_g ,N'')^\star$, as well as basis vectors labelled by $i$ and $j$ in the hom-spaces $\Hom_{\TRep(G)} ( (M' \cat {\rm id}_{\mc N}) \circ M, ({\rm id}_{\Vect} \cat O) \circ M'')$ and $\Hom_{\TRep(G)}(({\rm id}_{\Vect} \cat O) \circ N'', (N' \cat {\rm id}_{\mc N})\circ N)$, respectively.
 Interestingly, it follows from the associahedron axiom involving $\pi^{\caact}$ and $\tilde \pi^{\caact}$ that this fusion tensor satisfies intertwining conditions of the form